-- (i) Seller has entered into 3 other Seller-carried transactions to purchase residential dwellings in the last year; - (ii) Seller has entered into more than 1 other Seller-carried transactions with a "High-Cost Mortgage" in the last year; - (iii) Seller has entered into 1 or more other Seller-carried transactions using a Mortgage Loan Originator (MLO, someone who is licensed in Oregon, registered on the National Mortgage Licensing System, and negotiates or takes applications for residential mortgages on family dwellings in exchange for compensation); - (iv) Seller has 8 other Seller-carried residential mortgage loans at any given time (or 12 Seller-carried residential mortgage loans on manufactured homes if Seller is a limited manufactured structure dealer); - (v) The parties intend for the Promissory Note or Land Sale Contract to have a balloon payment or adjustable rate; - (vi) The Seller does not believe, in good faith, that the Buyer can repay the loan. - "High-Cost Mortgage" is typically defined in the Truth in Lending Act as a first mortgage at more above the average prime https://www.consumerfinance.gov/rules-policy/final-rules/high-cost-mortgage-andhomeownership-counseling-amendments-truth-lending-act-regulation-z-andhomeownership-counseling-amendments-real-estate-settlement-procedures-act-Prime Offer Rate available regulation-x/) The Average online at https://www.ffiec.gov/ratespread/aportables.htm, and is updated by the Federal Reserve weekly.
+- (i) Seller has entered into 3 other Seller-carried transactions to purchase residential dwellings in the last year; - (ii) Seller has entered into more than 1 other Seller-carried transaction with a "High-Cost Mortgage" in the last year; - (iii) Seller has entered into 1 or more other Seller-carried transactions using a Mortgage Loan Originator (MLO, someone who is licensed in Oregon, registered on the National Mortgage Licensing System, and negotiates or takes applications for residential mortgages on family dwellings in exchange for compensation); - (iv) Seller has 8 other Seller-carried residential mortgage loans at any given time (or 12 Seller-carried residential mortgage loans on manufactured homes if Seller is a limited manufactured structure dealer); - (v) The parties intend for the Promissory Note or Land Sale Contract to have a balloon payment or adjustable rate;

+(vi) The Seller does not believe, in good faith, that the Buyer can repay the loan.

+"High-Cost Mortgage" is typically defined in the Truth in Lending Act as a first mortgage at more than 6.50% above the average prime offer rate (For more information, visit the Consumer Financial Protection Bureau's "High-Cost Mortgage and Homeownership Counseling Amendments to the Truth in Lending Act (Regulation Z) and Homeownership counseling Amendments to the Real Estate Settlement Procedures Act (Regulation X)" webpage).
+The Average Prime Offer Rate is available online at the Federal Financial Institutions Examination Council's "Average Prime Offer' Rates" webpage, and is updated by the Federal Reserve weekly.
 If the Seller is trying to establish a subordinate or junior mortgage or establishing a mortgage on manufactured dwellings or houseboats that cost less than \$50,000, different rules apply and Seller should seek out a MLO professional to assist with or advise the transaction.